someengineering/resoto.com/blog/2022/05-17-a-walk-in-the-graph/index.md

 // highlight-end
 ```

 The traversal definition `<-[0:]->` might look strange at first glance.
-It defines to walk inbound and outbound starting from the current node (`0`).
-Since the end of the walk is not specified, it will walk until there are no more nodes to traverse.
-It will walk to the graph root inbound and all possible leafs outbound.
+It defines to traverse inbound and outbound starting from the current node (`0`).
+Since the end of the traverse is not specified, it will traverse until there are no more nodes to traverse.
+It will traverse to the graph root inbound and all possible leafs outbound.
 The result is then counted by kind.
 To make this information even more helpful, we can create a graph diagram out of this search using [Graphviz](https://www.graphviz.org/) and the [dot format](/docs/reference/cli/format).
 The same search as above is used with edges included in the result.

 ```bash
 > search --with-edges is(digitalocean_droplet) and